urlist/TastyAuth/README.md

 TastyAuth is designed to be framework agnostic: it just exposes plain functions that you can use *everywhere* WSGI is supported.
+The only hard dependency is [WebOb](http://www.webob.org/).

 Show me teh code
 ----------------
-A typical setup is the following:
+A typical setup is the following (I am using [Bottle](https://github.com/defnull/bottle) but you can use whatever you want)

     from bottle import route, redirect, request